brown-band/website/pages/scripts/1986-1987/fall/princeton.md

 ## Halftime

-Ladies and Gentlemen, Friends and Alumni, and all you concupiscent Cantabridgians, it's the Brown University "What!
-You're having a party and didn't invite us?"
+Ladies and Gentlemen, Friends and Alumni, and all you concupiscent Cantabridgians, it’s the Brown University "What!
+You’re having a party and didn’t invite us?"
 Band!

 :sd[Band runs out onto field]

 Whenever the Band comes here to Cambridge it is always amazed about the amount of construction that is...
 Woah!
 Wait a minute Band! :sd[Band stops running] Band, are you sober enough to know where we are? :sd[Band puts hands up in the air and shouts, "NO!"]
-Judging from the profusion of tacky orange and black clothing, I think we're in :sd[short dramatic pause] Princeton! :sd[Band scatters, continues to run around screaming in apparent panic] Oh, I'm sorry, folks, but I guess we sort of, well, got you confused with Harvard.
-I'm sure you'll all agree, it's a very easy mistake.
+Judging from the profusion of tacky orange and black clothing, I think we’re in :sd[short dramatic pause] Princeton! :sd[Band scatters, continues to run around screaming in apparent panic] Oh, I’m sorry, folks, but I guess we sort of, well, got you confused with Harvard.
+I’m sure you’ll all agree, it’s a very easy mistake.
 But I guess we should have known better; after all, Harvard does have some sort of reputation.
 The Band has calmed itself down on the field by forming its favorite pacifier, a bottle of Jack Daniels, and playing "Band Bus Blues."

 :sd[the Band forms a bottle on the field and plays "Basin Street Blues"]